 Aging is not the only cause of hearing loss, though.
-Being exposed to loud sounds, over long periods of time, can cause it as well, as can blows to the head.
-Chronic noise exposure is common in many maritime jobs and accidents that cause head trauma are possible as well.
+Exposure to loud sounds over long periods and blows to the head can cause hearing loss.
+Chronic noise exposure is daily in many maritime jobs.
+Accidents that cause head trauma are also possible.

 Hearing loss caused by noise exposure or head trauma is called sensorineural, a type of hearing loss related to problems in the inner ear.
-Noise, over time, can cause damage to the nerve cells and small hairs in the inner ear that send sound signals to the brain.
+Noise, over time, can cause damage to the nerve cells and tiny hairs in the inner ear that send sound signals to the brain.

 Treatment for Hearing Loss

-Unfortunately the type of hearing loss that you are likely to experience from years on the job in your maritime position is not reversible.
-The kind of damage that is caused to the nerves and hairs of the inner ear cannot be corrected easily or entirely.
+Unfortunately, the type of hearing loss you will likely experience from years on the job in your maritime position is irreversible.
+The kind of damage caused to the nerves and hairs of the inner ear cannot be corrected easily or entirely.

 Noise in the Maritime Industry

 When most people think about the dangers and risks of maritime work, they think of things like ships sinking out at sea, accidents with fishing equipment, crane accidents in ports, or falls into cargo holds.

 Maritime Work and Protecting Your Ears

-The acceptable maximum levels are louder than on land to account for the special nature of maritime environments.
+The acceptable maximum levels are louder than on land to account for the unique nature of maritime environments.
 For example, a workshop on land should be no louder than 70 decibels, but 85 decibels are considered acceptable on a vessel.
-On shore, sleeping areas should be 45 decibels or less, while on a ship they can be as high as 60 decibels.
+On shore, sleeping areas should be 45 decibels or less, while on a ship, they can be as high as 60 decibels.

-In addition to preventing too much noise in the first place, maritime workers should be provided with the right safety gear to protect their ears and the training necessary to understand how and when to use that equipment.
+In addition to preventing too much noise in the first place, maritime workers should be provided with the proper safety gear to protect their ears and the training necessary to understand how and when to use that equipment.

 What to Do if You Lose Hearing Because of Your Maritime Job

-Hearing loss is one of those types of workplace injuries that are not usually immediately obvious.
+Hearing loss is one type of workplace injury that is not usually immediately obvious.
 There are maritime laws that allow workers like you to seek compensation for injuries that you know were caused by your workplace.

-For instance, if you work aboard a vessel and qualify as a seaman, exposure to engine noise over the years may have cause do to become hard of hearing as you approach retirement.
-If you weren’t diagnosed earlier with hearing loss or found to have hearing loss caused by your work, you are not considered to have past the statute of limitations.
+For instance, if you work aboard a vessel and qualify as a seaman, exposure to engine noise over the years may have caused you to become hard of hearing as you approach retirement.
+If you weren’t diagnosed earlier with hearing loss or found to have hearing loss caused by your work, you are not considered to have passed the statute of limitations.